diskoverdata/diskover-docs/source_files/upgrade_to_2-3.md

 #### Overview

 This section breaks down the manual process for upgrading from a 2.2.x Diskover system up to 2.3 leveraging the Celery, RabbitMQ, and Diskover Admin services.

+🚧 &nbsp;We highly recommend [you open a support ticket](https://support.diskoverdata.com/), and we'll gladly assist you with your upgrade endeavor.

 🟨 &nbsp;Now that we have [DiskoverAdmin](#config_diskoveradmin) for configuration management, the only `config_sample` folders that are needed are for `Diskoverd`.